Here’s a look at the Korean War. Although hostilities ceased in 1953, there has been no formal end to the war.

 North Korea wants reunification under communist rule.

-The first war in which the U.N. played a role.
-When asked to send military aid to South Korea sixteen countries sent troops and 41 sent equipment or aid.
-China fought on the side of North Korea and the Soviet Union sent them military equipment.
+The first war in which the United Nations played a role.
+When asked to send military aid to South Korea, 16 countries sent troops and 41 sent equipment or aid.
+China fought on the side of North Korea, and the Soviet Union sent them military equipment.

-The U.S. sent about 90% of the troops that were sent to aid South Korea.
+The United States sent about 90% of the troops that were sent to aid South Korea.

 The first war with battles between jet aircraft.